 The recipe starts with a basic brownies recipe with layers of chopped Snickers bars.

-I used approximately 30 Snickers® mini bars to get the two cups needed for the recipe.
-Cutting the minis into fourths worked out perfectly.
+I used approximately 30 Snickers mini bars to get the two cups needed for the recipe.
+Cutting the minis into fourths worked out perfectly for these brownies made with Snickers bars.

-These were pretty dang delicious if I don’t say so myself.
+These are pretty dang delicious if I don’t say so myself.
 My family and co-workers devoured them in minutes (despite how decadent they taste!).
-Here’s the full recipe!
+Here’s the full Snickers brownie recipe!

 - 1 1/2 cups white sugar